roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

  Mom was relentless.
 She just kept smoothly sucking me.
 Her throat kept squeezing me.
 Her hand kept massaging my nuts.
 Every move she made was trying to coax the cum from my balls.
 Was Mom about to break me?
 I thought I could withstand this, but was Mom right?
 Was she about to drain my balls into her mouth?
 Was she about to steal me from Carmen?
 Was I about to lose everything?
 All that I knew was...
 I was about to cum.
 I could only hope I made it to the other side intact.

  "Fuck, Mom."
 I groaned.
 She just kept choking on my dick, not stopping.
 A week's worth of pressure was about to boil over.
 "Mom, you can fucking suck some fucking dick!"
 I reached down and forced her head firmly downward, gripping her hair again.
-Report_Story #4